Transparency

 Umbrella Research

-AfterLight works with personal memory — one of the most sensitive kinds of data a person can share.
-That demands a level of care that goes beyond standard privacy practices.
+Our products work with personal memory and public interaction — both demand a level of care that goes beyond standard privacy practices.

-We designed AfterLight’s ethical framework before writing a single line of code.
+We designed our ethical framework before writing a single line of code.
 The principles below are not aspirational.
-They are architectural constraints that shape what the system can and cannot do.
+They are architectural constraints that shape what our systems can and cannot do.

 Avatars reflect memories shared by the user.
 They do not claim to be, replace, or simulate a real person.